Early Church Organizational Structure

 While we do not have the early church’s handbook, we do know that in this early church context, the elders were:

-- Network Ministers and Elder Ministers called to oversee the launch of Christianity in local regions.
-These ministers developed new ministers (licensed clergy) and experienced ministers (ordained clergy).
+- Global Ministers and Elder Ministers called to oversee the launch of Christianity in local regions.
+These ministers developed new ministers (licensed clergy) and experienced ministers and elder ministers (ordained clergy).
 This launch was also connected to the diakonos spread of servant leadership and structure.

 - Often experienced deacon ministers.
 In New Testament times, for instance, notable deacon ministers are thought of as becoming elders as they aged and advanced in their ministries.
 Philip, the Evangelist, was appointed as a Deacon in Acts 6.
 He is said to have been the Elder at the church in Tralles.

 - Ordinarily, men.
-Some evidence exists in early church history that there were female Network Elders.
+Some evidence exists in early church history that there were female Elder Ministers.
 See this scholarly article.
 Some Biblical scholars believe that Junia mentioned in Romans 16 was a female apostle.

 Romans 16:7 Greet Andronicus and Junia, my fellow Jews who have been in prison with me.
 They are outstanding among the apostles, and they were in Christ before I was.